Bill Putnam: Early life and education

-Bill Putnam was born on February 20, 1920, in Danville, Illinois.
-Putnam's father owned several business enterprises related to the coal mining business, and also ran a radio program at WDZ in Tuscola, Illinois.
-While in the Boy Scouts, working toward a 'wireless' merit badge, Putnam built a crystal radio and a one-tube radio with his father's help, sparking his love of electronics.
+Bill Putnam was born on February 20, 1920 in Danville, Illinois.
+Putnam's father owned several business enterprises related to the coal mining business and also ran a radio program at WDZ in Tuscola, Illinois.
+While in the Boy Scouts, working toward a 'wireless' merit badge, Bill built a crystal radio and a one-tube radio with his father's help, sparking his love of electronics.
 At thirteen, he tried and failed to become a licensed ham radio operator but at fifteen he succeeded, earning a Class B call sign W9PUK and building his own ham radio.

-Putnam attended Danville High School, where two of his school classmates were Dick Van Dyke and Bobby Short.
+Bill Putnam attended Danville High School, where two of his school classmates were Dick Van Dyke and Bobby Short.
 In his early high school years, he worked part time in a friend's radio shop, learning about radio repair and PA systems.
-He began singing with a number of regional bands that played college campus gigs, developing his interest in Jazz and the music business, and realizing that musicians were his favorite people.
-By his junior year, Putnam was earning $5 per night singing with dance bands, and owned his own ham radio shop where he that also installed car radios on weekends.
-After Putnam graduated from high school, he sold his radio shop for $700 and decided to study broadcast engineering at Valparaiso Technical Institute, studying under J.B.
-Hershmann, and the school's future Dean, Cloid Patton.
+He began singing with a number of regional bands which played college campus gigs, developing his interest in jazz and the music business.
+He realized that musicians were his favorite people.
+By his junior year, Putnam was earning $5 per night singing with dance bands and owned his own ham radio shop where he also installed car radios on weekends.
+After Putnam graduated from high school, he sold his radio shop for $700 and decided to study broadcast engineering at Valparaiso Technical Institute; his professors were J.B.
+Hershmann and the school's future dean, Cloid Patton.

-Putnam returned to his hometown of Danville to work in the Engineering department at WDAN, and later became the Chief Engineer at WDWS in Champaign, Illinois.
+Putnam returned to his hometown of Danville to work in the engineering department at WDAN, and later became the chief engineer at WDWS in Champaign, Illinois.
 He began writing articles for Radio and Television magazine.

 Career

 Military service

 In 1941 at the age of 21, Putnam received a draft notice and became a civil service employee working on radio ranges for the United States Army Corps of Engineers under the Sixth Service Command in Chicago.
-Putnam later worked for G-2 on several different projects, the first of which was to miniaturize Mine detectors to develop a miniature, concealable gun detector used by the United States Secret Service to protect President Franklin D. Roosevelt at the Tehran Conference.
+He later worked for G-2 on several different projects, the first one was miniaturizing mine detectors to develop a miniature, concealable gun detector used by the United States Secret Service to protect President Franklin D. Roosevelt at the Tehran Conference.
 Putnam also worked for the Armed Forces Network to record big bands.